Sign In Register

 Food & Exercise

-Hunter has an average annual temperature of 56°F (14°C).
+Hunter enjoys a temperate climate with an average annual temperature of 56°F (14°C).
 Winters average 32°F in January while summers reach 78°F in July.
-Annual precipitation is 46.4 inches.
-The area enjoys 252 sunny days per year.
+The area gets 252 sunny days per year, above the national average.
+Annual precipitation totals 46.4 inches (wetter than the 38-inch national average).
+The area receives 2.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 741 feet.

 Temperature